 # cd /opt/jdk1.8.0_40/ # alternatives --install /usr/bin/java java /opt/jdk1.8.0_40/bin/java 2 # alternatives --config java There are 3 programs which provide 'java'.
 Selection Command ----------------------------------------------- * 1 /opt/jdk1.8.0/bin/java + 2 /opt/jdk1.8.0_25/bin/java 3 /opt/jdk1.8.0_40/bin/java Enter to keep the current selection[+], or type selection number: 3

 At this point, JAVA 8 has been successfully installed on your system.
-We also recommend to setup javac and jar commands path using alternatives:
+We also recommend to set up the javac and jar commands path using alternatives:

 alternatives --install /usr/bin/jar jar /opt/jdk1.8.0_40/bin/jar 2 alternatives --install /usr/bin/javac javac /opt/jdk1.8.0_40/bin/javac 2 alternatives --set jar /opt/jdk1.8.0_40/bin/jar alternatives --set javac /opt/jdk1.8.0_40/bin/javac